Uniqueness of the multiplicative cyclotomic trace: The symmetric monoidal structure on noncommutative motives

 (where the presheaves are restricted to the full subcategory $(\idemstabcat)^{\omega}$ of $\idemstabcat$ consisting of the compact objects), followed by stabilization and then localization at a generating set $\aE$ of split-exact sequences.
-The functor $\Uloc$ is defined analogously, with localization occuring at a generating set of all exact sequences.
+The functor $\Uloc$ is defined analogously, with localization taken with respect to a generating set of all exact sequences.
 As such, our investigation of the symmetric monoidal structure involves assembling the analysis of each piece of the composite.